ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

     # Step 4: Compute RL = RLC - RLI + RLP
     # Step 4.1: Compute RLC = sum_i weights[i] commitments[i]
-    # Step 4.1a: Compute weights[i]: the sum of all r^k for which cell k is in row i.
+    # Step 4.1a: Compute weights[i]: the sum of all r^k for which cell k is associated with commitment i.
     # Note: we do that by iterating over all k and updating the correct weights[i] accordingly
     weights = [0] * num_commitments
     for k in range(num_cells):